 How effective is it?

 Over 99 per cent effective.
-Less than one woman in 100 will get pregnant in a year.
-Older IUDs have less copper and are less effective.
+Less than one woman in 100 will get pregnant over five years.

 How does it work?

 A small plastic and copper device is put into the uterus.
 It stops sperm reaching an egg, and may also stop a fertilised egg implanting in the uterus.

 - Works as soon as it is put in.

 - Can stay in 5–10 years depending on type, but can be taken out at any time.

 - You do not have to think about contraception for as long as the IUD is in place.